auth0/lock/README.md

 - **scrollGlobalMessagesIntoView {Boolean}**: Determines whether or not a globalMessage should be scrolled into the user's viewport.
 Defaults to `true`.
 - **allowShowPassword {Boolean}**: Determines whether or not add a checkbox to show the password when typing it.
 Defaults to `false`.
 - **allowPasswordAutocomplete {Boolean}**: Determines whether the password field will allow autocomplete; setting this to `true` is required for password manager support and to avoid many cases of adverse behavior.
 Defaults to `false`.
+- **preferConnectionDisplayName {Boolean}**: If true, Lock will try to use the connection display name as configured in the manage dashboard, if available.

 #### Theming options